WhiteHatCyberus/SNORT-GUI/README.md

 Snort is a Intrusion Detection System developed by OpenSource Sourcefire and currently maintained by Cisco Talos.
 For now, Snort 2.9 is single threaded, the new Snort 3 is multi-threaded (ie. it can run multiple processes simultaneously).
 SNORT has a command line interace and no GUI.<br>
 ### * WHAT DOES IT DO?
 Primarily, SNORT runs by predefined rules set by the administrator, if a rule matches, a alert message is displayed in the SNORT console.
-### * WHAT HAVE WE DONE THERE?
+### * WHAT HAVE WE DONE HERE?
 To facilitate new users and sys admins to understand the dynamic nature of SNORT, we intend to make a Graphical User Interface
-(GUI) to write rules and execute the IDS in the backend while maintaining User friendliness in the frontend.
+(GUI) to write rules and execute the IDS in the backend while maintaining User friendliness in the frontend.<br>
 *DISCLAIMER: As of now, we have written rules for icmp, ftp, and smtp.*
 # What is [Intrusion detection system overview report.pdf](https://github.com/WhiteHatCyberus/Deep-Model-Evaluation-Intrusion-Detection-System-using-NSL-KDD-CIC-IDS-2018/blob/main/intrusion%20detection%20system%20overview%20report.pdf) ??
 This is primarily for the beginners to understand what an IDS is and how it works, Ive added powerpoint slides of references at the end of the report.